 But wait.
 How do you properly attribute sources that have been remixed, mingled, and mashed up?

-This guide will help you attribute remixed materials following attribution standards established by , while maintaining readability and usability for your students.
+This guide will help you attribute remixed materials following attribution standards established by Creative Commons, while maintaining readability and usability for your students.
 It will also consider accessibility issues for students who require screen readers.

 Creative Commons Licenses